-Taxation of a trust: In Switzerland, the trust itself is not a taxpayer; rather, income and assets of the trust assets are attributed to the person who has vested rights in the trust assets.
-It is crucial for tax purposes to determine whether the settlor fully divested him or herself of his or her assets or whether the settlor retained (legally or economically) the right to withdraw the trust assets.
-Even though the Federal Tax Administration and the Swiss Tax Conference issued guidelines in regard to the tax treatment of a foreign trust, it remains advisable to ask for a binding ruling on the tax treatment of a trust at issue.
+In Switzerland the trust itself is not a taxpayer.
+Rather, income and assets of the trust assets are attributed to the person who has vested rights in the trust assets.
+It is crucial for tax purposes to determine whether the settlor fully divested themselves of their assets or whether they retained (legally or economically) the right to withdraw the trust assets.
+Even though the Federal Tax Administration and the Swiss Tax Conference issued guidelines in regards to the tax treatment of a foreign trust, it remains advisable to ask for a binding ruling on the tax treatment of a trust at issue.
 The mentioned guidelines provide for three categories of trusts in determining the taxation of such structures.

-- Revocable trust: Depending on the degree of control over the trust retained by a Swiss resident settlor, the Swiss tax authorities ignore a revocable trust for tax purposes and any transfer in such trust is not taxed.
+- Revocable trust.
+Depending on the degree of control over the trust retained by a Swiss resident settlor, the Swiss tax authorities ignore a revocable trust for tax purposes.
+Any transfer in such trust is not taxed.
 Consequently, the income and net wealth of the trust are imputed to the settlor's income and wealth for income and wealth tax purposes.
-Distributions out of the trust to the beneficiaries are subject to gift taxes and upon the death of the settlor, the trust assets are subject to estate taxes. - Irrevocable fixed interest trust: The tax authorities are likely to accept that the settlor fully disposed of his assets upon formation of such a trust.
+Distributions out of the trust to the beneficiaries are subject to gift taxes; upon the death of the settlor, the trust assets are subject to estate taxes. - Irrevocable fixed interest trust.
+The tax authorities will likely accept that the settlor fully disposed of their assets upon formation of such a trust.
 Consequently, taxes on income and net wealth of the trust's assets cannot be levied on a Swiss resident settlor.
 Transfers to the trust will be treated as gifts from the settlor to the beneficiaries.
-The rate of this gift tax depends on the relationship between the settlor and the beneficiary, and it is advisable to discuss the treatment of such settlement with the tax authorities in advance.
-The trust assets, as well as the income thereof are attributed to the beneficiaries. - Irrevocable discretionary trust: The beneficiary of an irrevocable discretionary trust has no enforceable claim on the trust assets but only expectancy, and it would therefore be inequitable to tax the beneficiary.
-The solution found by the Swiss Tax Authorities is pragmatic: assets and income of a trust settled by a Swiss resident settlor continue to be attributed to the settlor and the rules of the revocable trust apply; a Swiss resident beneficiary will not be liable for taxes on trust assets and the income thereof; distributions to a Swiss resident beneficiary are, on receipt, subject to income tax unless the beneficiary proves that the payment is actually sourced from the original capital of the trust.
+The rate of this gift tax depends on the relationship between the settlor and the beneficiary; it is advisable to discuss the treatment of such settlement with the tax authorities in advance.
+The trust assets as well as the income thereof are attributed to the beneficiaries. - Irrevocable discretionary trust.
+The beneficiary of an irrevocable discretionary trust has no enforceable claim on the trust assets, only an expectancy, and it would therefore be inequitable to tax the beneficiary.
+The solution found by the Swiss Tax Authorities is pragmatic: - assets and income of a trust settled by a Swiss resident settlor continue to be attributed to the settlor and the rules of the revocable trust apply; - a Swiss resident beneficiary will not be liable for taxes on trust assets and the income thereof; and - distributions to a Swiss resident beneficiary are on receipt subject to income tax unless the beneficiary proves that the payment is actually sourced from the original capital of the trust.